kennygrant/bestiary/setup.md

 > go version go1.9 darwin/amd64

-Then try a very simple program.
+Then try a very simple program to check that your go setup is working.
 Save this file in  `$GOPATH/src/hello.go` :

 ```go
 package main